What is BRC?

 BRC8 Preventing human error

-• All staff are expected to take it for granted that staff will report food safety and deviations from quality.
+• All are expected to take it for granted that staff will report food safety and deviations from quality.

 • In addition, reviews by competent personnel are required in several areas.